 Democrats will chastise the GOP for playing politics with America’s sacred responsibility to pay its bills.

 This drama has played out dozens of times over recent decades and is therefore likely to repeat once more this fall.

 Perhaps it won’t, though.
 The Associated Press notes that there just aren’t many people in the Capitol who even pretend to care anymore when it comes to deficits.

-Meanwhile, the socialist Left has touted so-called “Modern Monetary Theory” (MMT) as the mechanism to fund the economy-killing Green New Deal and any and all other government boondoggles.
+Meanwhile, the socialist Left has touted the so-called “Modern Monetary Theory” (MMT) as the mechanism to fund the economy-killing Green New Deal and any other government boondoggles.
 At its core, MMT advocates for perpetual money printing to fund government spending.

 There has already been one government shutdown this year.
 Congress and the President may decide another one, for the sake of a bit of theater around the borrowing limit, is not a good idea.